RealOrangeOne/docker-static-server/README.md

 Customizable and performant static file server - powered by Nginx.

 __Note__: This container is designed for hosting static files, rather than for serving a static site.
+For that, check out [`docker-website-server`](https://github.com/RealOrangeOne/docker-website-server).

 ## _"Why not just use `nginx:alpine`?"_